Dōbutsu shōgi: Theoretical result

-Dōbutsu shōgi has been strongly solved, meaning that the theoretical best move from each reachable position (there are 1,567,925,964 reachable positions in the game) of the game is known.
+Dōbutsu shōgi was strongly solved in 2009 by Tetsuro Tanaka, who used retrograde analysis to determine the optimal outcome from every position reachable from the starting setup.
+There are 246,803,167 such reachable positions; a larger figure of 1,567,925,964 sometimes given for the game is an upper bound on all arrangements of the pieces, including positions that never arise in play..
 The second player to move (White, in shogi terminology) has a winning strategy from the starting position, although the theoretical win may take up to 78 plies (39 moves on each side).
 Thus, the game begins in a zugzwang position, in which the first player to move is at a disadvantage.
 By symmetry, the game also begins in a Trébuchet position, a full-point zugzwang position, in which the side to begin movement eventually loses.

 All opening moves for the first player except capturing the second player's chick delay loss by 78 plies with perfect play; capturing the chick delays loss by only 76 plies.

 In general, as with their long-ranged counterparts, the giraffe is stronger than the elephant.
 Like most small variants of shogi, particularly micro shogi and minishogi, having pieces in hand ready to drop is highly advantageous.
 The game does not lend itself well to handicap play, because a handicap of an elephant or a giraffe results in the handicap taker having a relatively easy forced mate.

 The variant of nana shogi shows that it is feasible to have a limited number of long-ranged pieces on such small-sized boards.